Does Centrelink have the power to check your bank account?

 - If you do not make repayments, Centrelink can reduce your income support payment by 15 per cent.
 If you have additional income, the amount can be more than 15 per cent.

-- Crentlink can also engage the services of a debt collection agency if you do not meet the repayment schedule.
+- Centrelink can also engage the services of a debt collection agency if you do not meet the repayment schedule.

 - It can refer your case to its solicitors for legal action.

 Finally, with the increased use of social media, those committing benefit fraud are more likely to be caught.
-Those in a relationship who claim to be single in order to receive higher benefit payment, only to post the news of a happy even such as a wedding or birth of a child on Facebook, could find themselves receiving a visit from Taskforce Integrity.
-This taskforce last year netted $2.2 million in Commonwealth debts under a pilot program to identify fraudulent claims and has now been expanded.
+Those in a relationship who claim to be single in order to receive a higher benefit payment, only to post the news of a happy event, such as a wedding or birth of a child on Facebook, could find themselves receiving a visit from Taskforce Integrity.

 Join YOURLifeChoices, it’s free